On the Stability and Gelfand Property of Symmetric Pairs: Cohomology and Stability

-\begin{proposition} An element $g \in G$ is stable if and only if $s(g)$ and $\bar{s}(g)$ are conjugate to each other by an element of $H$. \end{proposition} This proposition means that we can check the stability of an element by looking at the $H$-conjugacy class of its symmetrization.
+This means that we can check the stability of an element by looking at the $H$-conjugacy class of its symmetrization.
 Note that in particular, the stability of $g$ depends only on the $H$-conjugacy class of $s(g)$.

+In view of this result, and using slightly ambiguous, yet convenient language, we call a semi-simple element $r \in G^\sigma_0$ stable, if $r = s(g)$ for a stable element $g\in G$.
+In other words, if $r=s(g)$ is conjugate to $s(\sigma(g))$.
+Using this terminology, $g$ is stable if and only if $s(g)$ is.
+From now on we shall focus on the stability of elements of $G^\sigma$, not to be confused with their stability as elements of $G$.